Medical & Professional Licensing Board Matters

 Then, during its December 7, 2023 meeting, the GCMB indicated that on January 1, 2024, it plans to rescind its position on continuing to recognize the federal authorization for the teleprescribing of controlled substances without an in-person exam as long as it is allowed by the federal government.
 As noted above, earlier in 2023, the DEA and SAMHSA extended telehealth prescribing flexibilities for certain controlled substances for new practitioner-patient relationships through Dec.
 31, 2024.
 But the GCMB may no longer take the same position.

+Physician and hospital representatives continued to work with the Board and other policymakers to ensure Georgia patients and providers have the flexibility they need to access medically necessary prescription medications.
 On December 20, 2023, the Georgia Hospital Association (“GHA”) submitted a letter to the GCMB, expressing concern regarding the GCMB’s recent decision to rescind its telehealth prescribing flexibilities.
-In the letter, the GHA requests that the Medical Board reconsider this action, further examine the use of telehealth in the state, and engage with physicians and patients who are currently using teleprescribing to safely and effectively increase access to medically necessary care.
+In the letter, the GHA requested that the Medical Board reconsider this action, further examine the use of telehealth in the state, and engage with physicians and patients who are currently using teleprescribing to safely and effectively increase access to medically necessary care.

 But as of January 1, 2024, the GCMB reinstated pre-pandemic restrictions on physicians who prescribe controlled substances without an in-person visit.
 Consequently, all licensees in Georgia were (at least briefly) again required to adhere strictly to the Medical Practice Act and Board Rules for proper prescribing practices.
 And under Chapter 360-3 of the Rules of Georgia Composite Medical Board, when initially prescribing a controlled substance for the treatment of pain or chronic pain, a physician had to have a medical history of the patient, conduct a physical examination, and obtain informed consent.
 In emergencies, a physician could only prescribe an amount of medication to cover a period of not more than 72 hours without a physical examination.